Vultures (song)

-"Vultures" is the debut single by the American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, featuring Chicago-based rappers Bump J and Lil Durk.
+"Vultures" (stylized in all caps) is the debut single by the American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, featuring Chicago-based rappers Bump J and Lil Durk.
 It is the lead single and title track from the duo's collaborative album, Vultures 1 (2024).
 Following a preview on WPWX Power 92 Chicago six days before its release, it was self-released on November 22, 2023.
-The song was written by Kanye West and Ty Dolla Sign along with Cyhi the Prynce.
-It was produced by both lead artists as well, alongside Ambezza, Gustave Rudman, Jae Deal, Jasper Harris, Marlonwiththeglasses (also known as Chordz), Ojivolta, Prodbyjuice, and Wheezy.
+The song was written the artists alongside Cyhi the Prynce and Really Doe, with the duo producing it with Ambezza, Gustave Rudman, Jae Deal, Jasper Harris, Marlonwiththeglasses (also known as Chordz), Ojivolta, Prodbyjuice, and Wheezy.

 Background and release

 On October 23, 2023, Ty Dolla Sign announced his collaborative album with West, tentatively titled ¥$ alongside the announcement of listening parties.
 However, the events eventually did not take place.
 Prior to the release, a snippet surfaced on the internet of Vultures.
 The song was later announced by DJ Pharris to be previewed on his radio show, WPWX Power 92 Chicago.
 This version of the song featured West alongside Ty Dolla Sign, Bump J, and Lil Durk.
 The track was originally released November 18, 2023, following its debut on Power 92 Chicago the night prior.
 However, the song was soon removed from streaming services and saw a wider rerelease on the 22nd, sans Lil Durk.
 Following fan backlash at his removal, a version of the song featuring Lil Durk was released on November 23, 2023.